Last update on May 21, 2022 // Source: Amazon API

 Fire on the Mountain was composed by drummer Mickey Hart.
 An instrumental version titled Happiness is Drumming appeared in 1976 on the album Diga by Harts other band, Diga Rhythm Band.
 With lyrics written by Robert Hunter added, the song evolved into Fire on the Mountain.
 The songs catchy rhythm was a perfect complement to Jerry Garcias playful guitar style.
 It was released on Grateful Deads Shakedown Street in November of 1978, even though the band was performing it live the year prior.
 It is often improvised and coupled with Scarlet Begonias during live shows, the pair being referred to as Scarlet Fire.
 The eternal partnership was immortalized by the 25-minute version performed at the famous Cornell University show on May 8th, 1977.

-How To Fit Your T-Shirt
+How To Fit Your Tee Shirt

 Tee Shirt Washing and Drying

-Wash T-Shirts Based Upon Color Loads
+Wash T-Shirts Based On Color Loads

 Ripple Junction Graphic Tee Shirt Care